tsanket8329/DSA-Practise/README.md

 👉 Add a rule:

 Maximum fine = 5000 🎯 Goal You should be able to instantly think: Year > Month > Day (priority order)

+HACKERRANK 23: CUT THE STICKS
+Cut the Sticks – Problem Statement

+You are given an array of integers representing the lengths of sticks.

+🔁 Task:

+Perform the following operation repeatedly until no sticks remain: